dswaney/Compton_Lab_Scripts/README.md

 This allows scheduled-task changes to be deployed consistently instead of manually modifying Task Scheduler on every computer.

+The current rotation includes the browser-homepage policy at **08:40 Sunday** and the Honorlock policy at **08:45 Sunday**.
+The Honorlock task can exist on every endpoint because Script 18 performs its own computer-name targeting before making changes.

 ---

 # 📊 Fleet Status and Monitoring